 Another user asks: An imToken official told me I could earn rewards by depositing tokens into imToken.
 I did as instructed because it was a good opportunity to grow money.
 After transferring money to imToken, however, my wallet was drained.

 imToken: That guy is a scammer, and the so-called ‘imToken official’ is an impersonator.
 They tricked you into approving him to drain your wallet.

 - Scammers usually send you a QR code or impersonate imToken officials to trick you into granting them token approval authority.

-- Token approval allows a third party to transfer assets from your wallet without consent.
+- Token approval allows a third party to transfer tokens from your wallet without consent.

 - Check whether you are giving an unlimited token allowance whenever you are performing a transaction.